 When it came to relationships, some of my closest friends had their own "major issues" going on, while others were physically and locationally just not present in my life.
 At the same time, I had other friends who had just abandoned our relationship all together.

 Kendra was there every step of the way, but she was processing through these trials in her own way.
 Besides, I didn't need to add my dark season to her equally dark season.
+Kendra processes on the inside and I didn't want to invade that space.
 It is what it is.
 Life is exploding right and left and the stress level keeps pushing up.
 Kids didn't know it.
 Friends didn't see it.
 Parents/Family didn't understand it.
 I just kept my head down and pushed forward.
 I wouldn't call this a mid-life crisis, just a stressful season with very dark days that I learned to walk alone.

 What do you do in this situation?

 I remember not recognizing this as depression.
 You know why?
 Because, I'm not that guy!
 Depressed people are curled up in a ball sitting in a dark room, not busy running a business and a ministry and a family.
 That's not Fletch!
 Fletch is the life of the party.
+Fletch gets stuff done.
+He has capacity.
 His goal is to make others feel better.
 He reeks of optimism.

 But, the truth was that for the first time in my life, I found myself relationally alone and in a place of occasional darkness.
 I read a blog post where the author wrote about his battle with occasional depression.
 I related to everything he said.
 It was like I gave my self permission to embrace my melancholy.